-If I haven't made the process clear, please send an email to the mailing list and I'll try to improve this guide.
+If we haven't made the process clear, please post on the discussion board and we'll try to improve this guide.

 1.1.3 Advanced Awesomeness

 So you have beets up and running and you've started importing your music.
 There's a lot more that beets can do now that it has cataloged your collection.
 Here's a few features to get you started.